blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ### Sharding workshop at the Network Convergence, Catalonia, July 2018 https://stories.greaterthan.finance/exploring-the-ecosystem-d03b07448b83
 ![shard_workshop](./img/shard_workshop.jpg)

+Here we presented and explored secret sharding concepts using a role playing game, and spoke to people about potential use cases, their own needs, and stories of lost keys.

 ### Events at space4, London http://space4.tech/

 ### Guides used